htnminh/python-contents/Python Call reference/Python Call reference.md

 # 7. Data model (Dunder or magic methods)
 Doc: <https://docs.python.org/3/reference/datamodel.html>

-This section is of a table form to avoid confusion and... tiredness.
+This section is of table form to avoid confusion and... tiredness.

 | This dunder method... | Means |
 |-----------------------|-------|